 Instead of apps such as these the BGSU Information Security Team recommends that you use the Outlook app to access BGSU email.
 Native mail apps on mobile devices are also safe to use if preferred.

 Password manager applications provide a safe way to store passwords.
-The applications help the user organize and create strong passwords, encrypt the passwords, and access them from any device, and use two-factor authentication.
-According to PC Magazine's article "The Best Password Managers of 2016", below are their top three suggested password manager applications (in no particular order).
+The applications help the user organize and create strong passwords, encrypt the passwords, and access them from any device, and use Two Factor Authentication.
+According to PC Magazine's article "The Best Free Password Managers of 2019", below are their top four FREE suggested password manager applications (in order by PC Magazine's editors' rating).